I'm looking into how I've invoked

 import Turtle (echo)

-main = echo "Hello World!"
+= echo "Hello World!" main

 Though, it still supports runghc

-for backwards compatibility reasons.
+backwards compatibility reasons.